 Composite decking cuts and handles like wood and is easy to install.
 Each composite decking brand offers a variety of colours, shades and patterns in various widths and lengths.
 Construction techniques differ for composite decking compared to traditional wood decking, as composite boards are installed on a pressure-treated lumber sub-structure for a new deck or replacement.
 Composite decking is smooth to the touch, barefoot-friendly and provides excellent traction.

-Composite decking is made mainly of either wood flour, (a recycled post-industrial material), PVC, polyethylene, crushed minerals or a polypropylene blend.
+Composite deck boards are made mainly of either wood flour, (a recycled post-industrial material), PVC, polyethylene, crushed minerals or a polypropylene blend.

 Mineral based composite (MBC) is a mix of polypropylene and a proprietary blend of minerals, including calcium carbonate.
 It is up to 35% lighter than a wood composite, with virtually no water absorption or thermal expansion and contraction.
 It provides the industry’s best strength to weight ratio.